 - to develop, collect and distribute different kinds of didactic tools using new technologies of learning and teaching

-- to organize and coordinate high quality training and exchange programmes in all areas of phoniatrics according to the charters of UEMS
+- to organise and coordinate high-quality training and exchange programmes in all areas of phoniatrics according to the charters of UEMS

 - to gather information about courses and training programmes of phoniatric societies and organisations, to harmonise these activities and to disseminate this information

 - to distribute the UEP logbook as well as to teach and test its usability among the phoniatric trainees

 § 3 Profile of the association